Purdue-CS193/homework-0-zhan4727/index.md

 - We don't feel stressed
 - The class has awesome undergraduate students leading us
 - We feel welcomed
+- We don't have to wake up early for this class

 ## Welcome to GitHub Pages